gilbertdyer2/UnityDrawingRecognition/README.md

 }
 ```
-After pasting your prefabs, you need to create a library setup method and call it in Awake().
+After pasting your prefabs, you'll need to create a library setup method and call it in Awake().
 This method will handle the initial setup of the character libraries and the adjustable parameters used in comparisons.

 Copy the example below and edit the middle block according to the name of your initializer method and the desired name of your library.